First, we load the required data sets and packages:

 library(gstat)

-to interpolate weather data on the basis of measurements taken at 71 DWD
+to interpolate weather data based on measurements from 71 DWD weather

-weather stations in East Germany.
+stations located in East Germany.
 The data set we use

 (dwd_east_sp

-) contains the mean annual rainfall and the
+) icludes the mean annual rainfall and the mean

 plot(dwd_east_sp)